openownership/data-standard/docs/standard/modelling/repr-state-owned-enterprises.rst

 .. highlights::

-    **Key requirement:** If an entity's status as a state-owned enterprise needs to be represented, then its Entity statement MUST be the subject of Ownership-or-control statement(s) connecting it, either directly or indirectly, to an Entity statement with ``entityType.type`` of 'state' or 'stateBody'.
+    **Key requirement:** If an entity's status as a state-owned enterprise needs to be represented, then its Entity statement MUST be the subject of Relationship statements connecting it, either directly or indirectly, to an Entity statement with ``entityType.type`` of 'state' or 'stateBody'.

 Overview